albokhitan/-Disaster-Response-Pipeline-Project/README.md

 ## Project Objectives<a name="objectives"></a>

-The goal of the project is to classify the disaster messages into categories.
-In this project, I analyzed disaster data from [Figure Eight](https://www.figure-eight.com/) to build a model for an API that classifies disaster messages.
-Through a web app, the user can input a new message and get classification results in several categories.
-The web app also display visualizations of the data.
+The aim of this project is to classify disaster messages into categories.
+We start by analyzing disaster data collected from [Figure Eight Website](https://www.figure-eight.com/) and build a model that could access using API interface to classify new disaster messages.
+Web application allows the users to input a new message and get classification results in several categories.
+The web application also displays visualizations of the data.

 ## Project Descriptions<a name = "descriptions"></a>
 The project has three componants which are: